Owl-Domain/Common.Throw/readme.md

 ===

-A package that provides non-inlinable helper methods for throwing different exceptions, meant to reduce the compiled code size.
+A package that provides non-inlinable helper methods for throwing different exceptions, meant to reduce the compiled code size, and for helper guard methods for conditionally throwing exceptions.

 ## Structure

-This project is split into 2 areas, the base library, and the throw library.
+This project is split into 3 areas, the base library, the throw library, and the guards library.

-- Base library - This library contains the `IThrow` interface that all the throw extension methods are expected to be based on, along with the static `Throw` class which is used to access a singleton implementation of the `IThrow` interface, using which the throw extension methods can be accessed.
+- Base library - This library contains the `IThrowFor` and the `IThrowIf` interfaces that all the throw extension methods, and guard extension methods are expected to be based on, along with the static `Throw` class which is used to access a singleton implementation of the `IThrowFor` and the `IThrowIf` interfaces, using which the throw extension methods and the guard extension methods can be accessed.

-- The throw library - This is the main library which contains all of the throw extension methods, for throwing all of the exceptions that are present in the .NET runtime, the throw methods provide overloads for all of the constructors that are present in those exceptions, aside from the obsolete ones.
+- The throw library - This is one of the main libraries which contains all of the throw extension methods, for throwing all of the exceptions that are present in the .NET runtime, the throw methods provide overloads for all of the constructors that are present in those exceptions, aside from the obsolete ones.

+- The guards library - this is one of the main libraries which contains all of the guard extension methods, for conditionally throwing exceptions.

-The project has been split up in this manner to make it easy to add/replace the throw methods.
+The project has been split up in this manner to make it easy to add/replace the throw and guard methods.